pagi111/Outward_ExcelImportTool/README.md

 - there is a 'Backpacks' worksheet in the file but it is not used as of now
 - individual ATTACK DATA: if you want to modify each waepon type's individual attacks data (e.g. you think that the special attack (attack 3) of swords should deal more damage and cost less stamina - you can do that in the 'AttackData' worksheet (it's pretty self-explanatory: use only the first table - the other one lists vanilla values, you can modify Damage, Knockback, Attack Speed and Stamina Cost of each attack of each weapon type).
 - DAMAGE and RESISTANCE BONUSES: if you want to change what damage or resistance bonuses a certain weapon gives you, you need to do that in the 'Damage_BonusOrRes' worksheet.
 In the name column you need to enter the weapon's name (exactly as it appears in its corresponding weapon type worksheet - otherwise it won't work) and then specify the bonuses you want (leave the rest empty).
 NOTE: I don't think this is particularly convenient to modify these bonuses this way - I might change it in future releases.

+---- CHANGELOG ----
+v.0.3:
+- working version
+- importing data from Excel
+- exporting to the XML files

+v.0.4:
+- added import/export of Damage Bonuses and Resistances on Weapons; can be toggled on/off with a checkbox
+- added import/export of AttackData; AutoGenerateAttackData can be toggled on/off
+	- on: AutoGenerateAttackData is set to true in XML
+	- off: AutoGenerateAttackData is set to false in XML and AttackData is taken from the Excel file (each weapon type has it's own attacks pattern)
+- small visual changes

+v.0.5:
+- changed Project, Solution and some classes names